Are you looking to know Ramapo College acceptance rate and some other requirements to secure admission into the school?

 Ramapo College achieved a 66% acceptance rate during that cycle.
 As a result, 66 out of every 100 applicants were accepted, making Ramapo’s admissions process tough.

-The SAT scores, GPA, and the acceptance rate is the three most important figures to consider when evaluating your prospects of admission.
+The SAT scores, GPA, and acceptance rate are the three most important figures to consider when evaluating your admission prospects.
 These factors work together to determine the minimum marks needed to get admitted to Ramapo College of New Jersey.

 What is Ramapo College Transfer Acceptance Rate?

 There were 1287 transfer applications to Ramapo College.
-977 pupils were admitted by the school.
+The school admitted nine hundred seventy-seven pupils.
 Ramapo College’s admission percentage for transfers is thus 75.91 percent.

-The first thing you should be aware of is that freshman admission rates are higher than transfer acceptance rates at colleges.
+First, you should be aware that freshman admission rates are higher than transfer acceptance rates at colleges.

-According to NACAC’s 2019 State of College Admission report, transfer students had an average admit rate of 76% compared to freshmen who had an admit rate of 66%.
+According to NACAC’s 2019 State of College Admission report, transfer students had an average admit rate of 76% compared to freshmen with an admit rate of 66%.

 See also: Best Fashion Schools In Atlanta | Cost, Requirement & How To Apply